Gear up for another year of canine cavorting at the Forest Preserve District’s six off-leash dog parks by buying a 2022 dog park permit.

 - Plum Valley Preserve, Crete Township

 Each dog park has separate enclosures for large dogs and small dogs that weigh 35 pounds or less.
 Small dogs are free to use the large-dog enclosures, but large dogs cannot use the small-dog enclosures.

-Finally, when applying for a permit, be sure to read all of the rules and disclaimers so you are aware of what is required.
-Dog park users should know that the use of dog parks entails certain risks and the Forest Preserve District is not liable for any injury or loss.
+Also, dog park patrons should know that the use of dog parks entails certain risks and the Forest Preserve District is not liable for any injury or loss.